combatwombat/monsterdon-replay/README.md

 - MySQL 8+
 - A way to keep a worker script running.
 I use Supervisor.
 - A way to deploy it to your server.
 I use Capistrano.
+- An API key from [tmdb.org](https://tmdb.org)
+- A Mastodon instance whose API you can use without credentials

 ### Setup
 - Set up your server, so that I can be deployed to with Capistrano and can keep a worker script alive, with Supervisor, systemd for example.